Narendra Modi is actually a Surender Modi: Rahul Gandhi

-New Delhi: Rahul Gandhi on Sunday launched his sharpest attack on the Prime Minister, calling him “Sur(r)ender Modi” instread of Narendra Modi and accused him of conceding Indian territory to the Chinese.
+New Delhi: Rahul Gandhi on Sunday launched his sharpest attack on the Prime Minister, calling him “Sur(r)ender Modi” instead of Narendra Modi and accused him of conceding Indian territory to the Chinese.

 Gandhi tweeted,”Narendra Modi Is actually Surender Modi”